Cassation

 Versione italiana

-No regulation imposes on the hotelier to provide the customer, who asks for it, with tap water instead of mineral water in bottles.
-Unless there is an initial pact to that effect.The Supreme Court thus dismissed the appeal, as did the judges on the merits, of a guest of a 5-star hotel who demanded the condemnation of the hoteliers to pay him 2.763 euros, as reimbursement of damages And this because during her stay, from 26 December 2019 to 3 January 2020, "she had been incessantly denied the possibility of consuming drinking water from the tap, being forced, on the contrary, to buy bottled water at every meal".
-All this for the 'modest' sum of7 euros per bottle.
+No rule requires the hotelier to provide the customer, who asks for it, with tap water instead of mineral water in bottles.
+Unless there is an initial pact to that effect.The Supreme Court thus rejected the appeal, as did the judges on the merits, of a guest of a 5-star hotel who demanded the condemnation of the hoteliers to pay him EUR 2,763, as compensation for damage.
+And this because during her stay, from 26 December 2019 to 3 January 2020, "she had been incessantly denied the possibility of consuming drinking water from the tap, being forced, conversely, to buy bottled water at every meal".
+All this for the 'modest' sum of7 euro per bottle.

 Stress over the high bill

-The lady really did not like the conclusion of the judges, who had ruled out that the failure to provide tap water had been the "source of actualeconomic damage oremotional stress for the mere fact of having paid EUR 5,712.00 for a luxury stay".
-For the defence, this reasoning led to the paradox that only by choosing a lower category hotel could one have the right to drink drinking water.
+The lady just did not like the conclusion of the judges, who had ruled out that the failure to provide tap water had been the "source of actualeconomic damage or emotional stress for the mere fact of having paid EUR 5,712.00 for a luxury stay"

 Loading...

 And to assert her right to quench her thirst with water from municipal pipelines, the customer also cites theConstitution.
-According to constitutional and national sources, 'water is a natural good and auniversal human right of each individual and that the free supply of a minimum vital quantity necessary to satisfy essential needs must be guaranteed, even in the event of delinquency'.
-The defence also emphasises that "it appears quite evident that the supply of drinking water is part of the characteristic services of the catering activity, rectius hotel business and in particular in the case where, said service is an integral part of a tourist package, regularly paid for, including half board treatment (excluding drinks)".
+According to the constitutional and national sources, 'water is a natural good and auniversal human right of each individual and that the free supply of a minimum vital quantity necessary to satisfy essential needs must be guaranteed, even in cases of arrears'.

 The right to drink tap water